 Continued supply of minerals, energy and water resources are essential to maintain and improve quality of life while at the same time ensuring economic prosperity.
 Development of and exploration for these resources on the Earth's surface is well established but finite.
 Opportunities to secure new supplies of these resources lie in the subsurface.
-The Exploring for the Future (EFTF) program was aimed at unlocking this search space across Northern Australia thorough the acquisition, analysis and integration of an unprecedented diversity of geoscience datasets.
+The Exploring for the Future (EFTF) program is unlocking this search space across Australia through the acquisition, analysis and integration of an unprecedented diversity of geoscience datasets.

 A summary of the purpose, scientific achievements, outcomes and legacy of the Exploring for the Future program.

 Advancements in data acquisition, processing, curating and interpretation underpin insights presented in the other themes.

 Transformation of available and new datasets which image and sample the Earth's surface provide valuable insights into landscape processes, subsurface geology and resource distribution.